-In the 2022 cycle, ENTSOG and ENTSO-E are determined to use the expertise of external stakeholders to develop the underlying assumptions for the storylines.
-During the 2020 scenario building process, ENTSOG and ENTSO-E engaged with CAN Europe to calculate a carbon budget for the two top-down scenarios.
+During the 2020 scenario building process, ENTSOG and ENTSO-E engaged with the NGO CAN Europe to calculate a carbon budget for the two top-down scenarios.
 This approach gave the carbon budget more credibility and provided ENTSOG and ENTSO-E with important insights from external experts that enhanced the final scenarios.
 After the success of this cooperation in the TYNDP 2020 Scenario Report, ENTSOG and ENTSO-E have decided to expand their interaction with external organisation.
-A concerted effort is already being made to bring the latest data and a diverse range of expertise into the storyline development.
-To this end, ENTSOG and ENTSO-E have already conducted bilateral meetings with multiple NGOs and industrial organisations to exchange views and gain insight.
-These meetings will continue throughout the process.
-To ensure the transparency of these activities, the full list of the bilateral meetings held so far has been published on the TYNDP Scenarios website and input derived from these meetings has been factored into this report.
+In order to provide greater transparency on the origins of key data parameters in the Draft Storyline Report, the scenario building team decided to document and publish all interactions with bilateral meetings conducted with external stakeholders (e.g. research institutions, industry organisations etc.).
+After publishing an initial list of bilateral meetings as part of the Draft Storyline Report, this list has been updated for the publication of the Final Storyline Report and made available on the TYNDP Scenarios website.
+This documentation provides greater transparency and shows clearly the wide range of organisations that have contributed to the creation of the report.